vijaysm-git/springboot-api-custodian/README.md

 ## About the Project

-Provide a more detailed description of your project here.
-* What problem does it solve?
-* What motivated you to build it?
-* What are its primary functionalities?

-**Example:**
-This project is a robust backend API for a customer management system, designed to handle customer profiles, authenticate users, and manage profile images.
-It provides a secure and scalable foundation for a modern web or mobile application.
+Custodian is a robust backend API for a customer management system.
+It's designed to securely handle customer profiles, authenticate users, and manage profile images.
+This project provides a secure, scalable, and efficient foundation for a modern web application.

+**Problem Solved:** This application addresses the need for a centralized, secure system to manage customer information, including personal details and associated profile pictures.
+It simplifies the process of storing, retrieving, and updating customer data.

+**Motivation:** The motivation behind building Custodian was to demonstrate proficiency in a modern Java ecosystem (Spring Boot 3.x) combined with cloud-native practices (Docker, AWS S3) and robust database management (PostgreSQL).
+It serves as a practical example of building a full-featured backend for a common business requirement.

+**Primary Functionalities:**
+* **Customer Lifecycle Management:** Comprehensive CRUD operations for customer data.
+* **User Authentication:** Secure user registration and login.
+* **Profile Picture Management:** Capabilities to upload, store, and retrieve customer profile images efficiently.

 ### Key Features

 * **User Authentication & Authorization:** Secure user login and role-based access control using JWT.
 * **Customer Profile Management:** CRUD (Create, Read, Update, Delete) operations for customer data.
-* **Profile Image Storage:** Securely upload, store, and retrieve customer profile images.
+* **Profile Image Storage:** Securely upload, store, and retrieve customer profile images using AWS S3.
 * **Database Management:** Efficient and reliable data storage with PostgreSQL.
 * **Scalable Architecture:** Designed for high availability and performance in a cloud environment.
 * **Containerized Deployment:** Packaged as a Docker image for consistent deployment across environments.